richardmcewan1979/learn-unit-testing-with-java/README.md

 My notes for learning unit testing with Java

 New priority: get confident setting up the JUnit 5 tests alongside project...
-Issue: IntelliJ no recognising Jupiter, alternatively set up with Maven or Gradle but get a lot of build files and wrappers.
+Issue: IntelliJ not recognising Jupiter, alternatively set up with Maven or Gradle but get a lot of build files and wrappers.
 Side question: Can I write a simple class and test class via sublime and run it out of terminal?

 Some learning resources to get started: